msivakum16/WASP_2024/README.md

 2. benchmark_50.docx

 These word documents contains the output of running my sample benchmark for 15 and 50 measurement iterations respectively.

+## test folder:

+This folder contains the maven project that I created with a sample benchmark fuction for the purpose of Task 2